 - A certified true copy of Medical findings issued by the attending doctor or the hospital records.

 The SSS salary loan that belongs to SSS Benefits is one of the most availed loan programs in our country.
 Members may borrow up to twice the average of their 12 latest posted monthly salary credits under the said program.
-Members should pay in 24 monthly installments with an interest rate of 10 percent per annum based on its diminishing principal balance.
+Members should pay in 24 monthly installments with an interest rate of 10 percent per annum based on their diminishing principal balance.

 - Member Loan Application Form